PHart3/2-groups-agda/README.md

 - `Two-groups/`

-  Our formalization of the biequivalence and the induced equality.
+  Our formalization of the biadjoint biequivalence and the induced equality.

   See `Two-groups/README.md` for details and for the license of the work inside this directory.